11 Best STEM Internships for High School Students

 Locations: Held at both the MIT campus in Cambridge, MA and Lincoln Laboratory in Lexington, MA.

-Application Deadline: March 10, 2023
+Application Deadline: March 10

-Program Dates: July 9 - July 22, 2023
+Program Dates: July 9 - July 22

 Acceptance Rate - 8-10%, with past cohorts selecting about 63 students from across the country.

-Once selected, you will have the opportunity to receive guidance from full-time AFRL scientists and engineers while touring AFRL laboratories and working on cutting-edge research and technology.
-You can expect to work on areas such as aerospace / mechanical design for morphing aircraft technology, complex electromagnetic structures, and metalens design and modeling (to name a few).
+If you're an upper-level high school student interested in aerospace engineering, the ARFL program is an enriching opportunity for your pre-college summer.
+You will receive guidance from AFRL scientists and engineers while touring AFRL laboratories and working on cutting-edge research and technology.
+You can expect to work on areas such as aerospace/mechanical design for morphing aircraft technology, complex electromagnetic structures, and metalens design and modeling.
+A few research areas open to high schoolers are Clean-up of PFAS contamination, Data Structures for Advanced Satellite Navigation Signals, and Experimental Navigation Satellite Signals Simulation and Testing.

-Cost: Fully-funded, stipend provided
+Cost: Fully funded, stipend provided

 Location: Kirtland/AMOS, Eglin/Hurlbert air force bases, more locations subject to their acceptance criteria of high school students.